ryanmphill/shodo-static-gen/README.md

 Run `Python build.py` from the main project directory when your ready to generate the site

 Find your static site located in the `dist/` directory

+For development, run `Python serve.py` from the root project directory.
+This will build the site in the `dist` directory with the latest changes from `src` and serve it on localhost!